Is Vasayo A Scam Pyramid Scheme: Or Legit MLM Opportunity?

 - Renew – Helps support your joints and help you be more flexible and mobile.
 You take two sprays orally per day

-These may all be fantastic products, but you should really make sure you try them and see how they work for you, before you try to sell this to others.
+These may all be reasonable products, but you should really make sure you try them and see how you find them personally – before you try to sell these products to others.

 By looking at the pricing of these products, they are certainly on the high end.